adaltas/node-ssh2-they/README.md

 written to test [ssh2-fs](https://github.com/adaltas/node-ssh2-fs), [ssh2-exec](https://github.com/adaltas/node-ssh2-exec) and [Nikita](http://nikita.js.org/).
 For example, in those packages, each test is run twice: the first time on a local environment and the second time over SSH.

-If no environnement is provided, the default behavior of this package is to attempt to open a passwordless ssh connection on localhost with the current running user.
+If no environment is provided, the default behaviour of this package is to attempt to open a passwordless ssh connection on localhost with the current running user.
 Thus, it expects correct deployment of your ssh public key inside your own authorized_key file.

 Additionally, you can call the `configure` function with multiple environment parameters.
 Refer to the ["ssh2-connect"](https://github.com/adaltas/node-ssh2-connect) and ["ssh2"](https://github.com/mscdex/ssh2) packages for a complete list of supported options.